-While each jurisdiction with full retail contestability has some form of price cap, the implementation of the price cap differs from state to state.
-In addition, as competition progressed, each jurisdiction has developed individual market characteristics and regulatory arrangements.
-For instance, Queensland and NSW have introduced measures that manage the wholesale cost of energy that relates to the energy needs of small customers within the price cap,8 while Victoria and South Australia have introduced measures that attempt to reduce the price differential between metropolitan and rural areas.9 In the course of the retail competition reviews, the Commission will be mindful of these differences.
+While each jurisdiction with full retail contestability has some form of price cap (except Victoria), the implementation of the price cap differs from state to state.
+In addition, as competition has progressed, each jurisdiction has developed individual market characteristics and regulatory arrangements.
+For instance, NSW has introduced measures that manage the wholesale cost of energy that relates to the energy needs of small customers within the price cap, and Queensland operates a government funded Community Service Obligation scheme which allows its statewide regulated prices to apply in the higher-cost regional areas.
+In the course of the retail competition reviews, the Commission will be mindful of these differences.